tezos/tezos/docs/whitedoc/michelson.rst

     :: option key_hash : 'S   ->   operation : S

--  ``BALANCE``: Push the current amount of tez of the current contract.
+-  ``BALANCE``: Push the current amount of mutez of the current contract.

 ::

-    :: 'S   ->   tez : 'S
+    :: 'S   ->   mutez : 'S

 -  ``ADDRESS``: Push the untyped version of a contract.